 Which is bigger, n+10 or 2n+3?
-Can you find a good method of
+Can you find a good method of answering similar questions?

 This is a variation of sudoku which contains a set of special clue-numbers.
 Each set of 4 small digits stands for the numbers in the four cells of the grid adjacent to this set.

 If xyz = 1 and x+y+z =1/x + 1/y + 1/z show that at least one of these numbers must be 1.
 Now for the complexity!
 When are the other numbers real and when are they complex?

 There are lots of different methods to find out what the shapes are worth - how many can you find?